close

 • Establish a regular, relaxing bedtime routine.
 This may include a warm bath or shower, aromatherapy, reading or listening to soothing music.

-• Understand how much sleep you need.
+• Understand how much sleep your child needs.
 Most individuals need between 7-9 hours of sleep each night.

-• Exercise regularly finishing a few hours prior to bedtime.
-Avoid exercising immediately prior to bedtime.
+• Ensure regular exercise finishing, a few hours prior to bedtime.
+Avoid exercise immediately prior to bedtime.

 Don't

-• Share beds with pets or children.
-Sleeping with children or pets frequently results in having less sleep overall.
+• Share beds with pets.
+Sleeping pets frequently results in having less sleep overall.
 The sleep they may get will typically be more disrupted throughout the night as well.

 • Eat a meal immediately before bedtime.
 Finish meals 2-3 hours prior to their regular bedtime.

-• Consume caffeine immediately before bedtime.
+• Consume caffeine too close to bedtime.
 Avoid caffeine within 6 hours of going to sleep.

-• Stay in bed if you can’t fall asleep.
-After 10-15 minutes of not being able to fall asleep, go to another room to read or watch tv until you are sleepy.
+• Stay in bed if they cannot fall asleep.
+After 10-15 minutes of not being able to fall asleep, have them go to another room to read, watch tv, listen to an audiobook or meditation podcast until they are sleepy.
 Try to keep lights dim so your child doesn't awaken further.

 If you suspect your child or teen has a concussion or brain injury, follow these steps: